Information useful for sightseeing in Okinawa Prefectural Flowers and Historic Sites

 Prefectural flower "Daigo"

-Daigo is a deciduous Takagi of the legume family native to India.
-In March or May, crimson-colored burning flowers bloom.
+Deigo is native to India and is a deciduous Takagi of the legume family.
+3. May, crimson flaming flowers bloom.
 Wood is used as a material for lacquerware.

 Okinawa tree

-It is a tree unique to Okinawa, and its height reaches around 15m.
+It is a tree unique to Okinawa and reaches around 15m in height.
 The branches are very beautiful and stunning, resistant to sea breeze damage, and are often planted as protected forests and street trees.

 Prefectural bird "Noguchigera"

-It is a kind of woodpecker bird that is rare in the world, and lives only in northern Okinawa Island.
+It is a species of woodpecker that is rare in the world and inhabits only the northern part of Okinawa Island.
 It is designated as a national natural monument.

 Prefectural fish "Takasago"